 - to develop a social network for parents.

-In Term 4, there will be an increased focus on preparation and orientation for Kindergarten in the following year.
+In Term 3 and 4, there will be an increased focus on preparation and orientation for Kindergarten in the following year.

-We also have Music on Mondays, 2 – 2:40pm (starting Monday 20 February) and Let’s Move, Read and Rhyme on Fridays, 9:15 – 10am (starting on Friday 24 February).
-Both are held in the Library.
+We also have Music on Tuesdays, 9 – 9:30am (starting Tuesday 13 February) and Let’s Move, Read and Rhyme on Fridays, 9 – 10am (starting on Friday 16 February).

 The format for the sessions will of course vary but generally there will be a variety of indoor and outdoor activities to choose from and the range of these will vary from week to week.
 A time is usually set aside for parents to enjoy a cup of tea or coffee and for children to have a drink and something to eat.
 There will also be excursions planned for the group, throughout the year.
 From time to time the co-ordinator may invite representatives from other community organisations to attend the sessions to meet parents informally and to provide information about services to support families.
 Suggestions for the program are also welcome.